jameslee-m/hve-agent-with-mcp/docs/plan.md

 # Objective

-Create a terminal chatbot with Azure OpenAI integration that can classify PDFs using a custom tool exposed via an MCP server
+Create a terminal chatbot with Azure OpenAI integration that can classify PDFs using a custom tool exposed via an MCP server.

 ## Architecture decisions